-So please, when you read this, read it aloud and try using airquotes in real life wherever you see me use double quotes in the text.
-It’ll be more amusing that way.
+When you read this, read it aloud and try using air quotes in real life wherever you see me use double quotes in the text.
+It’ll be more puzzling, exasperating and/or amusing that way.

 I was having a conversation the other day with a colleague.
 The topic was a particular project that wasn’t moving very quickly due to issues understanding in clear detail the nature of the business problem.
 This colleague said “we really need to institute some agility here.”